Riminder/docs-api/hr-json/profile-objects/experience-object.md

 # Experience object

-Experience is way to describe the profile's career path, it contains general information about location, date start/end and detailed description / title as it is parsed.
+Experience is way to describe the profile's career path, it contains general information about location, date start/end and detailed such as description / title.

 ## The Experience Object